tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_69_The_role_of_Wardley_Mapping_in_shaping_the_future_.md

 **Resources Used:** Action plan template

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Observation of group discussions and Wardley Map creation', 'alignment': 'Assesses ability to apply Wardley Mapping concepts in real-time'}
+* **Formative**: Observation of group discussions and Wardley Map creation (Alignment: Assesses ability to apply Wardley Mapping concepts in real-time)
-- {'type': 'Summative', 'description': "Creation of a Wardley Map for the learner's own startup or business idea", 'alignment': 'Evaluates ability to synthesize learning and apply it to a real-world professional context'}
+* **Summative**: Creation of a Wardley Map for the learner's own startup or business idea (Alignment: Evaluates ability to synthesize learning and apply it to a real-world professional context)

 ## Differentiation Strategies
-- {'learner_group': 'Novice entrepreneurs', 'strategies': 'Provide additional resources on basic business strategy, offer more structured guidance in mapping exercises'}
+* **Novice entrepreneurs**: Provide additional resources on basic business strategy, offer more structured guidance in mapping exercises
-- {'learner_group': 'Experienced business strategists', 'strategies': 'Challenge with complex scenarios, encourage deeper exploration of AI integration and cross-industry applications'}
+* **Experienced business strategists**: Challenge with complex scenarios, encourage deeper exploration of AI integration and cross-industry applications

 ## Extension Activities
-- Participate in a Wardley Mapping community of practice
+* Participate in a Wardley Mapping community of practice
-- Apply Wardley Mapping to a real business challenge and document the process and outcomes
+* Apply Wardley Mapping to a real business challenge and document the process and outcomes
-- Explore the potential of creating an AI-enhanced Wardley Mapping tool
+* Explore the potential of creating an AI-enhanced Wardley Mapping tool

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online Wardley Mapping communities and forums
+* Online Wardley Mapping communities and forums
-- Research papers on the impact of strategic visualization on startup success
+* Research papers on the impact of strategic visualization on startup success